Visit Ozark Caverns in Lake of the Ozarks State Park and discover what lies beneath the surface!

 Four species of salamanders, four species of bats, and 16 species of invertebrates live in Ozark Caverns.
 Four of the invertebrate species live exclusively in caves, never venturing out of the protected environment.
 Ozark Caverns is home to many small, secretive cave animals, such as the blind grotto salamander, which sometimes can be seen on cave tours.

-The cave is 56*F. A light jacket is recommended.
+The cave is 56 degrees Fahrenheit.
+A light jacket is recommended.

-Educational groups will be admitted for half price in each category and must schedule a tour at least two weeks in advance (subject to availabiltiy).
+Group rates are available for educational groups (schools, Scout troops, etc.).
+Groups must schedule a tour at least two weeks in advance (subject to availability).